Can My Citizenship Status Affect My Divorce?

 How Do Kids Change Divorce?

 When couples have children, a divorce becomes much more complicated.
 Even if you and your spouse are committed to an amicable separation, you will need to think through your post-divorce future for the sake of your children.
+There are many factors that you must consider when going through a divorce with kids, including co-parenting plans and custody arrangements, child support, emotional support, and even maintaining respect toward your former spouse in front of your child to contribute to a healthier family dynamic.
+Divorce Matters® is here to offer help in each of these areas so you experience a more seamless divorce.

 Come Up with a Parenting Plan

 Children need continuing contact with both parents, and a judge will want to see a detailed parenting plan.
-At the outset, you should realize that a 50/50 custody split might not be realistic since one or both of you might decide to move.
-However, you should work out who the children will live with during the school year and decide:
+At the outset, you should realize that a 50/50 custody split might not be realistic for several reasons: an imbalance of parental care, one or both of you deciding to move, or if one of you has a past criminal record.
+However, you should work toward the fairest custody plan that looks out for the best interest of the child or children.

 • When the non-custodial parent will have weekend visitation